Tanu-2525/amex_cc_fraud_prediction/Readme.md

 ## Credit Card Fraud Detection
 Credit card fraud detection is a critical task in maintaining the security and integrity of financial transactions.
 This repository provides an overview of a comprehensive credit card fraud detection system that incorporates various techniques and models to detect fraudulent activities.

+#### Disclaimer: Due to the substantial size of certain model files, Git LFS (Large File Storage) was utilized to compress and store these large files.
+To ensure the smooth running of the project, please Clone the repository and use "git lfs fetch" in order fetch the large files actual contents.

 # Index